You may have heard about, or even seen the horrific side effects of anabolic steroids.

 · Blood Pressure

 Steroid misuse can result in high blood pressure, where your heart’s ventricles function abnormally.
-You could also develop cardiovascular diseases such as artery damage, strokes, and heart attacks.
+This is mostly seen with steroids that increase water retention.

 · Fluid Retention

 The effects of anabolic steroid use vary from person to person.
-For example, some people may suffer from fluid retention, also referred to as edema or water retention.
+For example, some people may experience more fluid retention, also referred to as ”edema” or water retention.
+This of course, is of a far less serious nature than the others here, but nevertheless results in an undesirable look.

-People who use steroids can develop acne, cysts, oily skin and hair loss on the head.
-On the other hand, people who inject steroids can suffer from abscess formation and pain at the injection sites.
+Certain people who use steroids, can develop acne, cysts, oily skin and hair loss on the head.
+On the other hand, people who inject steroids can suffer from abscess formation.
+Hair loss, depending on the compound, can also be common.
+Bear in mind hair loss is almost always a result of someone who is genetically pre-disposed to it.

 · Erectile Dysfunction